htrgouvea/fuzzpm/README.md

 Differential fuzzing is an approach where we have our seeds being sent to two or more inputs, where they are consumed and should produce the same output.
 At the end of the test these outputs are compared, in case of divergence the fuzzer will signal a possible failure [[1]].(https://en.wikipedia.org/wiki/Differential_testing)

-So basically we have 3 components:
+There are three key components:

-- Our targets;
+ - Targets: Perl modules to test.
-- Input seeds;
+ - Input Seeds: Files containing the input data.
-- Test cases;
+ - Test Cases: YAML files that define which seeds and targets to use.

 Here is a introduction about how you can create your own targets, seeds and test cases.
 To create your entire fuzzing case, you first need to create your target library as a package, for example:

 ```perl